j3soon/omni-farm-isaac/README.md

   apt-get update && apt-get install -y iputils-ping ping <NUCLEUS_HOSTNAME>
   # check that the Nucleus server is reachable
+  # in addition, you can also run `omnicli` commands to confirm the issue
   ```

 ## References